OzgeKocaoglu/RPG-Bot/README.md

-**Black Horse**: User can adopt a black horse using that command and this command add ''Black Horse'' perm to the user.
+:horse: **Black Horse**: User can adopt a black horse using that command and this command add ''Black Horse'' perm to the user.

 ```
 !atsiyah